tbaker-sc/gedata_proj/codebook.md

 * measurement
 	* Name of the measurement being captured
-	* This has one of the 66 values listed/described above as the dataset features
+	* This has one of the 66 values listed/described above as the dataset features.

 * mean(value)
-	* Average of the summarized values of the measurement
+	* Average of the summarized values of the measurement.
+	* This value is grouped by subject, by activity and by measurement then averaged.